stellar/stellar-cli/FULL_HELP_DOCS.md

 * `simulate` — Simulate a transaction envelope from stdin
 * `hash` — Calculate the hash of a transaction envelope from stdin
+* `sign` — Sign a transaction envolope appending the signature to the envelope
+* `send` — Send a transaction envelope to the network